90rajibgarai/spring-boot-graphql/README.md

 What is GraphQL ?
 -----------------
 GraphQL is an open-source query language.
 It gives control to the user to query what he needs.
-That means using graphql we can avoid the problem of to over fetching and under fetching of the data thrugh REST API.
+That means using graphql we can avoid the problem to over fetching and under fetching of the data through REST API.

 * GraphQL works on top of the REST API.
-* GraphQL was developed by Facebook for developing own Facebook mobile applications.
+* GraphQL was developed by Facebook.
+It is used to develop Facebook mobile applications.

 REST vs GraphQL :
 -----------------

-(A) Network Performance:
+Network Performance :

-When UI invokes a REST API, it will not have any control over the response data, whereas GraphQL provides a mechanism to specify the fields of interest in response.
-This reduces network overload by fetching the smallest data possible.
+When UI invokes a REST API, it will not have any control over the response data, whereas GraphQL provides a mechanism to specify the fields of interest in response.This reduces network overload by fetching the smallest data possible.

-(B) Endpoint:
+Endpoint :
 In REST, each resource is identified by a URI.
 This makes the client obliged to know each endpoint.
-In GraphQL, all resources are identified by a single endpoint.
-There is no hassle of maintaining multiple URI’s.
+In GraphQL, all resources are identified by a single endpoint.There is no hassle of maintaining multiple URI’s.

-(C) Data Fetching Strategy:
+Data Fetching Strategy :
 In GraphQL, we have only one endpoint.
 The client sends a single query with the required fields.
 This helps with improved network performance and avoids the over-fetching/under-fetching data problem.

-* GraphQL is not replacement for REST both are coexist.
-You need used the corresponding technology whereever it make sense for you.
+GraphQL is not a replacement for REST both coexist.
+You need to use the corresponding technology wherever it makes sense for you.

 The main terms used most commonly in GraphQL are: